Aldric-L/Custom-Neural-network/README.md

 ## Stage of development

 For now, the main core of the project is being written.
-A documentation and a refactoring (with namespaces for instance) is planned.
+Genetic algorithm is implemented and fully operationnal.
+A gradient descent is planned.